 For as in Adam all die, so in Christ all will be made alive.

 1 Corinthians 15:22

 The UR conclusion from this passage is that all people for all time will be “made alive”, that is, saved.
 To evaluate this critically from a non-UR perspective: while most Christians would agree that all people are “in Adam”, we cannot with certainty say that all people are “in Christ”.
 There is a subtle difference between the UR reading and the non-UR reading.
 To illustrate this better, compare, “as in Adam all [people ever born] die, so in Christ all [people ever born] will be made alive” (UR) with “as [of those people who are] in Adam all die, so [of those people who are] in Christ all will be made alive” (non-UR).
 Both are arguably valid renderings of the text.
 This verse on its own is insufficient therefore to support either position fully.
 Further evidence from the text is required.

 On the basis that “a text out of context is a pretext for a proof text” we should at least examine the immediate context surrounding the verse in question.
 In verse 23, Paul goes on to say, “But each in his own turn: Christ, the firstfruits; then, when he comes, those who belong to him.”
-This seems the question whether there will be those who don’t belong to him.
+This seems to beg the question whether there will be those who don’t belong to him.
 Further, this raises the suggestion that the previous verse is not intended to indicate that the “all” referred to in connection with Christ is universal.
 This verse taken in isolation supports neither the UR nor the non-UR view.

 Consequently, just as the result of one trespass was condemnation for all men, so also the result of one act of righteousness was justification that brings life for all men.